toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/how-to-use-c-libraries-in-swift/index.md

 ---
 type: post
-slug: how-to-use-c-libraries-in-swift
 title: How to use C libraries in Swift?
 description: Learn how to use system libraries and call C code from Swift.
 Interoperability between the Swift language and C for beginners.
 publication: 2021-03-05 16:20:00
-tags: Swift, C
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Building a custom C library using SPM